 10:00AM Divine Liturgy

-The Book Group is now reading, The Cult of the Saints by St. John Chrysostom.
-It is available in the bookstore for $18.
-Drop by and pick up your copy today!
-We will be meeting October 1st to discuss.
+The Book Group is now reading On Fasting and Feasts by St. Basil the Great.
+It is available in the bookstore for $17.
+Stop by and pick up your copy today!
+We will be meeting Sunday, December 16th at 7:00 pm at the home of Helen Rogers and Larry Kamm to discuss.